jonas-scholz123/jonas-scholz123/README.md

 #### 🧩 Cryptic Crossword Solver

-Over the summer, I contributed to a compsci lecturer's project, a complex crossworld solver.
+Over the summer, I contributed to a compsci lecturer's project, a cryptic crossworld solver.
 It takes a clue from a complex crossword, comes up with the most likely solution and explains it to you.
 For example:

 <pre>